 The footpath takes me through a farm called Selker, and I then have to follow the farm lane inland for about a mile to get back to Bootle station.
 So here is where the coastal part of today’s walk ends, and will continue next time.
 As I trudge up the hill towards my car, the dying sun illuminates one of the mountains of the central lake district, a beacon for me to follow on my next section, and it leaves me in a serene and contemplative mood.

 This walk was completed on 29th August 2020, and is about 15.1 miles long.
-Here’s the real-time recorded map of my actual route, which you can pan and zoom around…:
+Here’s the real-time recorded map of my actual route, in which you can pan and zoom around…: